ideaflare/embark/README.md

 ##Visibility

-Documents are saved in .txt files in folders for each collection so you can easily view/edit data while developing.
-The default serialization is [JSON](http://en.wikipedia.org/wiki/JSON#Data_types.2C_syntax_and_example), and you can also plug in some other format like [YAML](http://www.yaml.org/start.html) or even [DSON](http://dogeon.org/).
+Documents are saved as [JSON](http://en.wikipedia.org/wiki/JSON#Data_types.2C_syntax_and_example) text files in folders for each collection, so you can easily view/edit data while developing.

 ##Simplicity